kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 5. Constants

-* MUST be all uppercase
+* MUST be all uppercases
 * MUST be separated by underscores

 #### &#10006; Incorrect